radical-lab/radical-lab.github.io/README.md

 		* this is similar to the shipping container, and tentacle toke, and satellite maze; moving `/walls|floors|ceilings/`,.. #asian_e0l #alien_abduction #i_am_sure_i_`mv brain computer`_before…
 		* small ones can be: `/balancing beam|tight rope/` over water, tethered protective suited walkway,..
 		* big ones can be: gañjā jungle gym obstacle course (ninja warrior style), maze runner,..
+		* vertical elevator; walkways can be underground #get_smart #two_way_mirror #dark_russian_room
+		* the quoted speed is halved to allow observational analysis; if it looks like they `/know|think/` that it's moving, it will 360° (instead of 180°) #mit_vidmag
+		* the otherside can be a mirror image of the only door; the projected surface will move out of the way, but precisely maintain the projection relative to the beyond (of the doorway frame); in other words, it will not be noticeable that the otherside is fake until it perfectly aligns perfectly with the doorway frame (the light at the end of the tunnel); (intelligent) alignment is not fake
+		* i want to break minds; including my own!!! :D
 	* [ ] ¿$?
 		* put them to "work"; uncanny valley #3dar
 * i'll be wearing a shirt that reads /i survived co(rona)?vi(rus)?d(ecember)?\-(19|20)/